Delyc/release-versioning/README.md

 Responsible for automating the creation and management of GitHub releases.

 `semantic-release/commit-analyzer`
-Determines the version number for a release based on the commit messages in your repository.
+Determines the version number for a release based on the commit messages in your repository